Adventure and Expedition Medicine Course

 Whether you're a First Aid novice, outdoor enthusiast or seasoned expedition leader, you'll come away with in-depth and practical knowledge on how to deal with any medical situation across a whole range of remote and extreme environments - this is not one to miss.

-The course is certified as 32 hours, made up of 14 hours of pre-reading and 18 hours of contact time with Luca.
+The course is certified as 32 hours, made up of 14 hours of pre-reading and 18 hours of contact time.
 A few months before the course, you will be provided with booklets containing the reading material.
 We recommend you schedule in a good chunk of time for the reading as this will make the course itself a lot easier to follow and enjoy on the weekend.

 You can download the itinerary for the weekend below (please note the times and order of the lectures may change):